steveLeVesconte/auth-react/README.md

 The purpose of the project is to provide an adequately rich problem domain for practicing multiple technologies.

+### Features:

+* Referees each play for compliance to Go rules.
+* Firebase Authentication for user signin.
+* Rsponsive UI (for smart phones etc.)
+* Real time chat in game.
+* Game board automatically updates when opponent moves.

+### Not Implimented:

+* Handicap Game
+* Games on Smaller Boards
+* Final Scoring of games (this is quite challenging for machines)
+* AI apponent (you can only play against people)
+* Go Tutorial

+# Try it right now!
+Online-go provides several resources that allows you to interact with the project to create your own.
+These resources help to get you started.
+* https://auth-react-dev-29188.web.app/auth/login to access play the game.

+Another purpose of this website is to allow interested persons to easily see my work.
+To facilitate this, I have provided two accounts with easy usernames and passwords so that you can view the site without "signing up".
+This allows you to quickly access games-in-progress without needing to recruit a friend to play against you.
+Though, if you want to, you definitely can play against each other using these two credentials.
+There is of course the possibility that two of you will log in as the same "test subject".
+This could result confusing events.

+You are also welcome to sign up.
+A "real" email is not required as email verification has been turned off.

+### Test Accounts for loging in to view the website:

+     Test Account email A: roo2@roo2.com

+     Test Account password A: 12345678

+     Test Account email B: roo3@roo3.com

+     Test Account password B: 12345678

+Please consider providing any feedback at this email address: twowaypress@gmail.com

 ### Built With